 Medicines that might need to be prescribed for patients with stomas

 Most patients will eventually self-manage their stomas.
 They can usually alter any output-related problems by changing their diet.
-However, sometimes medication will be needed to relieve problems.
+However, sometimes medication will be needed to relieve problems and some special consideration is required for the effect of any medicine on the stoma.
 These include medication:

 Stoma, Treatment summary; BNF/NICE, 2019